MisterEddie/WorkouTGT/README.md

 #### Running the project Locally
 The project can be run locally by following these instructions:

 Note:  You will need to input your own AWS credentials in `app.js`.
+You will also need to replace the signalling channel with your own AWS channels

 NodeJS version 8+ is required.